 During Year One of the 2021-31 Long Term Plan it is intended to carry out comprehensive condition inspections to develop accurate renewal programmes for these facilities.
 We are open to the full range of ownership, maintenance and management models (including contributing towards facilities owned by other organisations that meet community needs) in order to give communities more cost-effective options.
-Council will take the lead in these community discussions to achieve a solution.
+However, Council accepts that it must take a lead in these discussions with the community to achieve a solution.